 Albany is a larger medium-sized city located in the state of Oregon.
-With a population of 55,338 people and nine constituent neighborhoods, Albany is the 11th largest community in Oregon.
+With a population of 56,472 people and 14 constituent neighborhoods, Albany is the 11th largest community in Oregon.

 Also of interest is that Albany has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Albany is somewhat higher than in the average US city of 21.84%: 27.35% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Albany is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.66% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Albany in 2018 was $29,664, which is upper middle income relative to Oregon and the nation.
-This equates to an annual income of $118,656 for a family of four.
+The per capita income in Albany in 2018 was $28,802, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $115,208 for a family of four.
 However, Albany contains both very wealthy and poor people as well.

 The most common language spoken in Albany is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Chinese.